COMMON QUESTIONS

 In some cases, suppliers create products for one customer at a time.
 But in many cases, they're planning to invest significant R&D resources, and need to develop a product for an entire industry to justify the spending.

-12. What happens after a Discovery interview?
+12. What happens after a Discovery meeting?